 - touching surfaces that have been touched by an infected person

-- having sex – especially unprotected anal and oral sex
+- having sex with someone infected with giardiasis – especially unprotected anal and oral sex

 Symptoms of giardiasis